darren-low-sociomantic/mobileWeb/README.md

 	if (typeof android != "undefined") {

-		var basketStr = JSON.stringify(basket); // Convert the object to string for JSinterface readibility android.reportSociomanticBasketView(basketStr);
+		var basketStr = JSON.stringify(basket); // Convert the object to string for JSinterface-readable android.reportSociomanticBasketView(basketStr);

 	} else {